Arizona in Russia

 Participants in the Moscow programs will live in dormitory housing on the beautiful campus of the GRINT Language Center of the Moscow Humanities University (MHU).
 Each participant will have a Russian roommate.
 Foreign students live in a sector of eight dormitory rooms that have their own baths, kitchen, laundry, etc. A typical room contains two beds, study tables, end tables, and wardrobes or built-in closets.
 Each sector has its own anteroom with television and telephone.
 There is security at the entrance to the Academy.
 All persons entering the area must display a student pass issued by MHU.
-Two meals per day are included in the program (M-F).
+Some meals are included in the program cost.

 Intensive Russian Language Training

 Students spend 20 hours/week in the renowned classrooms of GRINT (Moscow).
 Students of all Russian levels are welcome to register.
 Credits earned will depend on the length of time spent in Russia (details below).

 Summer term: 6-8 credits depending on Russian level

 Academic Year: 30 credits

 Students will earn University of Arizona credit through the Russian and Slavic Studies department, and will be placed in courses in Russia upon taking a placement test.
 Final course determination will be made following an interview with the faculty director.